Election to RCoA Council

 Over the past year, Council has helped lead the College’s response to the COVID-19 pandemic, in which anaesthesia has been at the forefront.
 Council members have contributed to a huge range of vital activities including consultations, government briefings, exam and curriculum reviews, organisational strategies, championing the specialty and representing our views across the national media, and the development of key initiatives such as CPOC and our global engagement programme.

 - one Trainee vacancy

-- 22 September 2021: Nominations open.
-The call for self-nominations will be publicised on the website, via social media, in the President’s eNewsletter and the September Bulletin.
+- 22 September 2021: Nominations opened.
+The call for self-nominations was publicised on the website, via social media, in the President’s eNewsletter and the September Bulletin.
 Nominations will be via an online nomination platform.

 - 20 October 2021 at 12 noon: Nominations close.
 All completed nominations must be received on the online platform by this date.
 Any nominations or supporting materials received after this date will not be accepted.